The Fleishhacker Foundation was established in 1947 to improve the quality of life in the San Francisco Bay Area.

 Our Grants

-The Foundation advances its mission by making grants to local artists and community-based organizations in three areas: Arts & Culture, Social Justice, and Education.
+The Foundation advances its mission by making grants to local artists and community-based organizations in two areas: Arts & Culture and Social Justice.
 We value the arts as a means to promote understanding, strengthen community, and increase connection among diverse groups.
-We invest in social justice initiatives to promote equity and fairness, currently focusing on local LGBTQ+ youth, and we support literacy programs for K-5 public school students to expand educational opportunities for Bay Area children.
+We invest in social justice initiatives to promote equity and fairness, with a current focus on local LGBTQ+ youth.

 Supporting the Arts